bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 ##Continuing the Example and Callbacks

-If we continue with the example, the array of `funcs` is really an array of callbacks.
+If we continue with the example, the array of `funcs` is an array of callbacks.
 When JS iterates through the `funcs` array; JS will create a new context for each `caller` and the `Function` stored in the array.